 Want to cook healthy this summer?
 Here are suggestions, from Keri Gans, MS, RD, CDN, author of The Small Change Diet, Alyssa Faden, RD, of NewYork-Presbyterian Hospital/Weill-Cornell Medical Center in New York City, and Keri Glassman, MS, RD, CDN.

-- Olive oil is a monounsaturated fat that's heart-healthy, Gans says.
+- Olive oil.
+This monounsaturated fat is heart-healthy, Gans says.
 Put it into a spray bottle and spritz, rather than pour, on foods.
 Besides using on green salads, try marinating chicken or shrimp in an oil-based marinade, then grilling and adding to salads for extra protein.

-- White wine vinegar is a versatile ingredient for salad dressings, lending bright flavor without fat or calories.
+- White wine vinegar.
+The tangy and versatile ingredient for salad dressings lends bright flavor without fat or calories.
 "Try making a summer slaw with shredded cabbage, fresh carrots, jicama, and Granny Smith apples tossed with white wine vinegar," Glassman suggests.

-- Corn provides fiber and vitamins, but remember that it's a starchy vegetable so you shouldn't eat unlimited amounts.
+- Corn.
+This veggie provides fiber and vitamins, but remember that it's a starchy vegetable, and you shouldn't eat unlimited amounts.
 In fact, half an ear is the recommended serving size, Gans says.
 "It's delicious on the grill in its husk," she says.
 "Or remove the husk, spray with olive oil, and top with pepper.
 After wrapping it in foil, grill, turning occasionally, until it's ready.
 Then serve with a squeeze of fresh lime in place of butter."

-- Fish, an excellent, low-fat protein source, is delicious on the grill.
+- Fish.Seafood is not only an excellent, low-fat protein source, it's also delicious on the grill.
 "Try grilling a whole fish, like red snapper or branzino, with lemon slices and fresh herbs," Glassman suggests.

-- Peaches and pineapples are fabulously sweet when grilled.
-"Try topping them with a mixture of ricotta cheese, cinnamon, and vanilla extract for a healthy, tasty version of a whipped topping," Glassman says.
+- Peaches and pineapples.
+These fruits are fabulously sweet when grilled.
+"Try topping them with a mixture of ricotta cheese, cinnamon, and vanilla extract for a healthy, tasty version of a whipped topping," Glassman suggests.

-- Fresh berries are loaded with antioxidants and are delicious simply eaten by the bowlful.
+- Fresh berries.
+Summer's bounty are loaded with antioxidants and are delicious simply eaten by the bowlful.
 "Or try layering fresh berries and low-sugar granola in a bowl with ricotta cheese flavored with cinnamon and vanilla extract," Glassman says.

-- Egg whites make a great summer omelet, Faden says.
+- Egg whites.
+These make a great summer omelet, Faden notes.
 Toss in sautéed summer squash, zucchini, corn, tomatoes, and garlic, and serve for breakfast.
 "People have trouble meeting their daily requirement of vegetables," she says.
 An omelet like this one makes it easy.